tballard34/scripts/trivia-speed/README.md

 # Trivia Speed Assistant

-A fast and efficient system for analyzing trivia questions using GPT-4o.
+A fast and efficient system for analyzing trivia questions using GPT-4o and Mistral AI.

 ## Architecture